 Pulmonary Grand Rounds are scheduled from 3-5 pm each Tuesday afternoon with a monthly rotating topic based on ABIM examination content.
 The first hour of this conference is designated for interesting or difficult cases presented in a casual format to solicit meaningful discussion and feedback.
 The latter hour include formal didactic lectures based on the monthly topic, journal club review of recent published literature, or research progress of faculty members and fellows.

 The fellows maintain a weekly conference each Friday morning run by the chief fellow with emphasis on board exam preparation.
 This includes a once monthly clinical pathology conference where fellows co-present a case and review pathology slides with Dr. Dani Zander a pulmonary pathologist.
 As well as a monthly radiology conference consisting of combined didactics and image review by the thoracic radiology faculty.

 Dr. Philippe Haouzi also holds weekly interactive sessions with the fellows to discuss and explore the complexity of many principles in cardiac and respiratory physiology.

-The medical center hosts weekly Grand Rounds, daily residents’ conference, and many subspecialty grand rounds.
-A weekly Critical Care Lecture Series delivers a core curriculum from Sandralee Blosser, MD, board certified in Pulmonary, Critical Care Medicine and Anesthesiology provides administrative leadership for adult critical care throughout the Medical Center.
-A joint clinical critical care conference is held weekly and is lead by the MICU, SICU, and Medical Ethics teams alternating in weeks.
-A quarterly Critical Care Grand Rounds provides outside speakers to present new research findings.
+The medical center also hosts weekly Internal Medicine Grand Rounds as well as many other subspecialty conferences.
+A joint clinical ethics conference is held monthly and is attended by the MICU, SICU, and Medical Ethics teams.
+A quarterly Critical Care Grand Rounds hosts outside speakers to present new research findings.